 Challenging Conversations – Realise the Reason

-Otama reviewed the data again.
-There was no avoiding it.
-She had to have a conversation with Derek.
-This was the third month in a row that Derek’s performance scores were down.
-Mix that with his regular grumpiness in the office and the 3 complaints she had on her desk from his colleagues and she knew she couldn’t put it off any longer.
-Derek needed to have a challenging conversation.
-But Otama so hated this part of her job.
-It gave her anxiety just thinking about it, especially as previous conversations had not gone down well with Derek.
+He had Dave’s performance review at 11am and here he was at 8.30am sitting here dreading it.
+The last few meetings with Ian had not gone well and Stuart knew he had to speak to him about his regular grumpiness in the office and the 2 complaints he had on his desk from his colleagues and he knew she couldn’t put it off any longer.
+Dave needed to receive a challenging conversation.
+But Stuart so hated this part of his job.
+It gave him anxiety just thinking about it, especially as previous conversations had not gone down well with Dave.

+It’s bewildering for many.
+How did I get to this position in leadership and yet find having a challenging conversation so hard.
+Everyone thinks it is just them, but in my coaching with people it is the thing that comes up time and time again.
 In my work as a coach and a trainer in leadership and communication, the biggest issue we come across time and again is having confidence to have a challenging conversation.
-So, over the next 6 weeks we are going to cover the basics of how to develop confidence in this area.
+So, over the next 4 weeks we are going to cover the basics of how to develop confidence in this area.

 Realise the Reason